 Screening Mammography and Diagnostic Services Project

-Dawson, Hall, Lumpkin, and Pickens Counties
+Serving Dawson, Hall, Lumpkin, and Pickens Counties

-NORTHWEST GEORGIA REGIONAL CANCER COALITION, INC
+NORTHWEST GEORGIA REGIONAL CANCER COALITION, INC.

 Northwest Georgia Breast Cancer Diagnosis and Education Program

-Bartow, Catoosa, Chattooga, Dade, Floyd, Gordon, Polk, and Walker Counties
+Serving Bartow, Catoosa, Chattooga, Dade, Floyd, Gordon, Polk, and Walker Counties

-Fighting Breast Cancer Through Genetics
+Fighting Breast Cancer through Genetics

-Twenty-eight metro Atlanta counties
+Serving Twenty-eight metro Atlanta counties

 PINK at Piedmont

-PINK at Piedmont is a comprehensive wellness program for women undergoing treatment for breast cancer.
+PINK at Piedmont provides a comprehensive wellness program for women undergoing treatment for breast cancer.
 Designed to speed recovery and reduce reoccurrence, PINK is a rolling 12-week exercise, nutrition, and support program offered free-of-charge to Piedmont and non-Piedmont breast cancer patients in the Atlanta area.

 PIEDMONT FAYETTE HOSPITAL